Frequently Asked Questions

 Short answer: Built on mutual respect!

 A minimum 24 hours notice is required for all cancellations to avoid a missed session fee.
 If a phone or video session is possible, I encourage you to reschedule with me.
 Therapy is a commitment, so a pattern of cancellations will prompt a discussion revisiting that commitment you made to yourself to invest in your well-being.
 If you feel you're not ready, or I'm not a good fit for you, that's okay.
-I can provide referrals and we can make sure you get connected with the help that feels good for you!
+I can provide referrals to help you get connected with someone that feels good for you!

 Are our sessions confidential?

 You have a right to private and confidential therapy sessions.

 As a mandated reporter, I am legally and ethically bound to break confidentiality by reporting if there is imminent danger to yourself or if you credibly intend to harm others.
 I take your privacy very seriously and will make every effort to collaborate on a crisis plan with you to ensure your safety.

 I am also obligated to report suspicion of child abuse, elder abuse, or abuse of developmentally dependent adults.

 Courts may subpoena your records.
 If you are involved in any litigation, I will make every effort to not release your protected health information without first consulting with you.